othaderek/DesignPatterns/README.md

 Notice how we are saving an instance of some class that implements `ISocialMediaStrategy`, and I have a method called `connect(String name)` that runs some method called `connectTo(name)`.
 We can use this context to store whatever specific social media strategy class the implements ISocialMediaStrategy in here and call it's own version of the `connectTo` method.

-Lets create that interface now.
+Let's create that interface now.

 ```java
 package com.odhp.strategy;